jbytecode/OperationsResearchModels.jl/README.md

 # How to cite

 Please use the citation info below if you use this package in your work.
+If you use a tex distribution you can cite with the bibtex entry

 ```bibtex
 @article{Satman2025,